The best drones on the market for every drone pilot – from amateur hobbyist to aspiring quadcopter careerist.

 Video & photography features

-High-resolution 4K video comes off the Mavic Air in 24FPS or 30FPS (for reference, most Hollywood films are captured in 24FPS).
-For those seeking a slow motion, cinematic feel, the Air can shoot at up to 120FPS in 1080p full HD.
+High-resolution 4K video comes off the Mavic Air 2 in up to 60 frames per second (for reference, most Hollywood films are captured in 24FPS).
+For those seeking a slow motion, cinematic feel, the Air 2 can shoot at up to 240FPS in 1080p full HD.

 That slow motion setting is ideal for action footage like skating, team sports, and wildlife.
 The ultra high-frame rate means the video will be butter smooth when it’s slowed down in editing.

-As far as stills go, the Air shoots ultra-sharp photography utilizing high-dynamic-range (HDR) imaging and the option to shoot spherical panoramas from the air.
+As far as stills go, the Air 2 shoots ultra-sharp photography utilizing a 48MP camera plus high-dynamic-range (HDR) imaging and the option to shoot spherical panoramas from the air.

 Advanced Pilot Assistance Systems (APAS)